v-at-gh/flairs/src/System/MacOS/README.md

 ### `inpcb`

-The term `inpcb` stands for **In**ternet **P**rotocol **C**ontrol **B**lock.
+The term `inpcb` stands for **I**nter**n**et **P**rotocol **C**ontrol **B**lock.
 In the context of kernel programming, particularly within network stacks, an `inpcb` structure is used to store information about a network connection for protocols like TCP, UDP, and IP.
 This structure is essential for managing and maintaining the state of network connections and sockets.
 It's described in the [Apple Developer Documentation](https://developer.apple.com/documentation/kernel/inpcb).

 Here are some key functions and characteristics of the `inpcb`: